 A study from the United Kingdom examined three different bowl materials: plastic, ceramic and stainless steel.
-The researchers examined whether bacterial adhesion was more common with a particular material that the others as well as bacterial diversity.
+The researchers examined whether bacterial adhesion was more common with a particular material than the others as well as bacterial diversity.

 On day 7, the stainless steel bowls had the highest bacterial count, but the measurements taken on day 14 demonstrated that plastic had the highest remaining count.
 Overall, the researchers found the ceramic bowl had the lowest bacterial count over the 14-day period.